 Dean of the School of Education

 Ignorance is not a virtue.
-Education is vital for a flourishing society whose members cooperate to create a fair and inclusive life for all and where individuals and communities of different cultures can achieve self-fulfillment and concurrently contribute to the general good of the public.
+Education is vital for a flourishing society whose members work together to create a fair and inclusive life for all, where individuals and communities of different cultures can achieve self-fulfillment and concurrently contribute to the general good of the public.
 Indeed, education is the most pressing issue of our time, and research-based education, practice and policy have the power to create a more just and prosperous society.

 The undergraduate program comprises a core curriculum and two tracks:

 The Core curriculum is based on two pillars.

 The first pillar is education in its deepest sense, probing questions such as; How does the personality of the child develop?
 How do children form their world perception?
 How does education integrate with the social and cultural world in each stage of the child’s development?
 How do the citizens of the world adapt to the constant global changes and how can we teach them to find and voice their own unique personality?